Piscis Australid meteor shower

 Dominic Ford – originally published on In-The-Sky.org

-The radiant of the Piscis Australid meteor shower is at around right ascension 22h30m, declination -30°.
-At midnight, it appears 4° above your south-eastern horizon from London (click to change).
-All of the meteors will appear to be travelling directly outward from this point.
+The radiant of the Piscis Australid meteor shower is at around right ascension 22h30m, declination -30°, as shown by the green cross on the planetarium above.
+At midnight, it appears 0° below your south-eastern horizon from London (click to change).
+All of the meteors will appear to be travelling directly outward from this point, as indicated by the white lines drawn above.

 The details of this observing event were provided courtesy of In-The-Sky.org